-Great Forest President Richard Fuller, in his capacity as President of the nonprofit Pure Earth, joined former EPA Administrator Gina McCarthy, former President of Mexico Carlos Salinas, and other leaders and experts on October 23 for the launch of The Lancet Commission on Pollution and Health.
+Great Forest President Richard Fuller, in his capacity as President of the nonprofit Pure Earth, joined former EPA Administrator Gina McCarthy and other leaders and experts on October 23 for the launch of The Lancet Commission on Pollution and Health.
 The landmark report, with its shocking revelations about global pollution, has made news around the world, reaching over 2 billion people.

 Richard is co-chair of the Commission, along with Dr. Philip Landrigan, one of the country’s top public health advocates.
 [Watch Richard’s interview on the PBS Newshour.]